-Located in Prince George, Volcanic Media is an esports A company initiated by individual founders or entrepreneurs to search for a repeatable and scalable business model. that knows the influence of the gaming community and are dedicated to growing the esports scenes throughout Canada.
-They are the primary organizing group behind the newly founded National Esports Scholastic League and aim to help recognize and develop e-athletes, gamers, and content creators by creating a rich foundation of Science or knowledge put into practical use to solve problems or invent useful tools. and digital media for youth and young adults in a positive and innovative environment.
+Located in Prince George, Volcanic Media is an esports startup that knows the influence of the gaming community and are dedicated to growing the esports scenes throughout Canada.
+They are the primary organizing group behind the newly founded National Esports Scholastic League and aim to help recognize and develop e-athletes, gamers, and content creators by creating a rich foundation of technology and digital media for youth and young adults in a positive and innovative environment.

 In 2018, Volcanic Media participated in Innovate BC’s Venture Acceleration Program through our partners at Innovation Central Society.
 Through the program they connected with a group of business and technology mentors to take their idea further.

 We caught up with Shawn Caldera, President and CEO of Volcanic Media, to discover the impact our program had and what’s next for his company.

 Q: What do you do, and why are you passionate about it?

 Shawn: The thing about my position in the company is that what I do changes every day.
 The big part is keeping a finger on the pulse of what’s happening in the esports world, and how our startup can help accelerate certain aspects of the industry.

 Q: At what stage was your startup when you entered the Venture Acceleration Program?
 What problems or business challenges were you trying to solve?